-Now, the idea of having tea as your rice broth might be a little odd and questionable.
-However, we can guarantee that this tea-infused dish will change your mind.
-Think of it as a porridge, but better!
+Having tea as your rice broth might seem odd, but we can guarantee that this tea-infused dish will change your mind.
+Think of it as porridge, but better.

 Jump to: